DGFX/dgfx/README.md

 - 👋 Hi, I’m @DGFX
-- 👀 I’m interested in Web design and Web development
+- 👀 I’m interested in Creative Development
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: fojcik.dominik1@gmail.com
+- 📫 How to reach me: contact.fojcik@gmail.com

 <!---
 DGFX/DGFX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.